-Studying at university is already pretty bloody hard, but with rising rents and high tuitions us students sometimes don’t have much choice but to pile on more work with a job (yay).
+Studying at university is already pretty time consuming, but with rising rents and high tuitions us students sometimes don’t have much choice but to pile on more work with a job (yay).
 It’s not all bad though.
 Having a job in university has quite a few advantages: more skills, better discipline, people management and money management.
-Working in college might be your very first encounter with a paycheck and with your own money, so you want to make sure you know what to do with it: pay off debt, start a side hustle, start investing, etc.
+Working in university might be your very first encounter with a paycheck and with your own money, so you want to make sure you know what to do with it: build a cash cushion, pay off debt, start a side hustle, start investing, etc.

 It’s great to have a job, but balancing it with your studies can be tedious.
 Hence this blog post on finding the harmony on both sides.

 Choose a job that works round your schedule

 Remember that the priority are your studies, not the work.
 Find a job that is flexible for balancing work and study, that you don’t hate and that won’t completely exhaust you (it’s not that impossible).
 This is why working online is a really great job for students (freelancing, virtual assisting, teaching, etc).
 At the age of 16 I was teaching Spanish and English to grown adults and was writing short stories on the Minecraft world (very proud of those).
 On sites like Upwork and Fiverr you can really find anything.